SamuelTull/Codeforces/README.md

 Attempting contests and past problems to get better at coding.
 Initially in Python, C++, plan to incorporate C#
 ## C++ Tips

+## References
+In 1896D was getting TLE.
+Was creating a new set every function call as was not using &.

 ## Priority Queue
 For shortest path, use ```priority_queue<tuple<ll, int, int>, vector<tuple<ll, int, int>>, greater<tuple<ll, int, int>>> Q;```.
 The arguments are Type, ContainerType and the Compare, Less is used by default, but greater ensures the smallest is on the top of the heap.